-5.2.9 Background Effects
+5.2.7 Background Effects

-By paying careful attention to details, you can reduce the background in the RAD H2O system to insignificant levels.
+By careful attention to details, you can reduce the background in the RAD-H2O system to insignificant levels.
 We previously discussed how to control the background due to purge air radon content and residual radon and its progeny.
-The uncontrollable, or "intrinsic", background of the RAD7 is low enough to ignore in all but the most demanding cases.
-The intrinsic background of the RAD7 is less than 1 count per hour, corresponding to a 40mL water sample concentration of less than 2 pCi/L (even lower for the 250mL sample).
+The uncontrollable, or

+"intrinsic", background of the RAD7 is low enough to ignore in all but the most demanding cases.
+The intrinsic background of the RAD7 is less than 1 count per hour, corresponding to a 40 mL water sample concentration of less than 2 pCi/L (even lower for the 250 mL sample).
 In principle, you can achieve a background this low if you completely eliminate all radon and progeny from the system before a measurement, but that will require a fair amount of effort and patience.
 A more realistic background to shoot for in routine analysis might be between 10 and 20 pCi/L. Remember, if you know the background well enough, you can subtract it off and have reasonable confidence in the result.

-5.3 Comparison of RAD H2O with Other Methods
+5.3 Comparison of RAD-H2O with Other Methods

-Figure 8 provides a basis for comping different methods of measuring radon in water samples.
-The numbers are typical, and some laboratories may be able to get better results than this table indicates, while others may not.
+Fig. 7 is a table of typical numbers to give a basis for comparison.
+Some laboratories may be able to get better results than this table indicates, while others may not.
 The precision figures include counting statistics only, with no adjustment for sampling variation or decay of the sample.

 Note that standard laboratory analysis often entails a long delay between sampling and analysis, which can significantly increase the error and raise the detection limit (DL) and the lower limit of detection (LLD).
-Also note that the background figure used to calculate the RAD H2O precision, DL, and LLD is conservatively estimated to reflect typical field usage.
-The most demanding and patient RAD H2O operator should be able to reduce background to less than 0.02 cpm (rather than the 0.10 cpm given in the table), which will allow for DL's and LLD's lower than those listed.
+Also note that the background figure used to calculate the RAD-H2O precision, DL, and LLD is conservatively estimated to reflect typical field usage.
+The most demanding and patient RAD-H2O operator should be able to reduce background to less than 0.02 cpm (rather than the 0.10 cpm given in the table), which will allow for DL's and LLD's lower than those listed.